amyharris2/ptmcmc/README.md

 Installation:

 	1) Download or clone this repository and unpack.
-	2) Download templates.zip and stacked_1003689.fit from
+	2) Download templates.zip and stacked_1003689.fit from http://star.herts.ac.uk/~amy/PTMCMC/
-	http://star.herts.ac.uk/~amy/PTMCMC/templates/ and unpack.
+	and unpack.
 Put the templates/ folder into the unpacked repository from step 1.
-Put stacked_1003689.fit into example/targets/
+Put the stacked_1003689.fit file into example/targets/.
 	3) Ensure required software is installed, including the provided 'ptemcee' module (see below).
 	4) ptmcmc.py can now be run directly from the terminal.